katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 ![4127a8fef430552efa5474ef78551f1c](https://user-images.githubusercontent.com/131799834/234361104-e40d579a-4e6b-4564-96b6-72f292b16b80.png)

 We then proceeded to create the Text Analytics model.

-We want to create a model that accurately predicts the Group of a customer inquiry based on its content.
+1. We wanted to create a model that accurately predicts the Group of a customer inquiry based on its content.
 To do this, we used SAS Enterprise Miner.
-Secondly, we used the Model Comparison feature of SAS to find the most accurate model.
-Finally, we also utilized the Score feature of the software so the model displays the probability that a customer inquiry is about a specific Group and assigns it the most probable one.
+2. Secondly, we used the Model Comparison feature of SAS to find the most accurate model.
+3. Finally, we utilized the Score feature of the software so the model displays the probability that a customer inquiry is about a specific Group and assigns it the most probable one.

 **Results for the Text Analytics Model**

 ![f87f5cf4c24df6134268d5c44c9d81e8](https://user-images.githubusercontent.com/131799834/234364191-b20b8d69-8cb2-4d72-bc67-642682387700.png)

-After topic extraction and matching our collected 25 topics with the 10 general ones given by the client, we compared a neural network, decision tree, and regression model to see which would more reliably predict the topic of a customer inquiry based on its contents.
+After topic extraction and matching our collected 25 text topics with the 10 Groups given by the client, we compared a neural network, decision tree, and regression model to see which would more reliably predict the topic of a customer inquiry based on its contents.
 Out of those three, regression was the most accurate model, featuring a KS-statistic of 0.133 and a KS probability cutoff of 0.295.

 ![0af12daaf2fbd84b95832d344ba6025f](https://user-images.githubusercontent.com/131799834/236341133-65181bef-0774-4e8e-836b-9b529298ca70.png)